Now, why in a career blog would I be talking about trumpets?

-I know, right, we’ve been told since we were really small, things like “don’t blow your own trumpet”, “it’s bad to brag”, and so on.
+We have been told since we were really small, things like “do not blow your own trumpet” and “it is bad to brag”.

-But seriously, if you don’t blow your own trumpet, it’s likely that nobody ever will.
+If you do not blow your own trumpet, it is likely that nobody else will.

 You’re walking down the street one morning and you pass a friend who says “Wow!
 You’re looking good today”.

 And then you pass another who says something nice about you, and another, and another.
 This goes on and by the time you get to where you’re going you’ve had 9 people say something nice about you.
-There was one though, who said “ooh, you’re looking rough today”.
+There was one though, who said “ooh, you’re looking tired and a bit rough today”.

-When you get home in the evening, what’s the thing you remember?
-That’s right, the one negative comment, not the positive ones.
+When you get home in the evening, what is the one thing you remember?

 Even with positive comments, we tend to brush them off:

-Start doing this and you’ll feel better about yourself and it will help you to start blowing your own trumpet, and playing your own tune.
+Start doing this and you will feel better about yourself and it will help you to start blowing your own trumpet, and playing your own tune.